mtlynch/mtlynch.io/content/retrospectives/2023/07/index.md

 ### How did I lose my good email habits?

 Once I have healthy email habits, it's generally easy to keep them up.
-What typically knocks me out of my healthy habit is when something happens where I have a legitimate need to watch my email aggressively.
+What typically knocks me out of my healthy habit is an event that gives me a legitimate reason to watch my email aggressively.

 Recently, the vendor that manufactures TinyPilot's metal cases ran late, and we ran out of cases.
 Running out of cases is a huge pain, as it prevents us from assembling new devices.
-Then, I need to scramble to reassign tasks, and their new tasks have to be things that they can drop on the floor again in a few days when we (hopefully) get cases again.
+That means I need to scramble to reassign tasks to the local team, and their new tasks have to be things that they can drop on the floor again in a few days when we (hopefully) get cases.

-In situations like a case shortage, I feel like there's a legitimate need to check email obsessively.
+In situations like a case shortage, there's a legitimate need to check email obsessively.
 If the vendor in China emails me on a Friday evening, and I let the email sit until Monday morning, they won't see my response until Tuesday morning in China.
 That's a three-day delay, which translates into three more days that the local team can't build new devices.

 The problem is that after the emergency situation is over, I retain the habit of checking my email constantly.
-And when I check my email and there's nothing for me to respond to, I still crave the dopamine hit, so I check social media.
+And when I check my email and find nothing urgent, I still crave the dopamine hit, so I check social media.
 That's never productive.
 Instead of taking a 30-second break to check email, I've taken a 10-30-minute break to check social media.

 ### Solution 1: Only check email during scheduled email time